 To be considered under the Indigenous Applicant Category, you must:

-• Submit documentation through OLSAS to substantiate your Indigenous identity.
+- Submit documentation through OLSAS to substantiate your Indigenous Membership, Citizenship or Enrollment (Option A or B).

 For further information contact the Manager, Indigenous Initiatives, at iio.law@utoronto.ca or 416-978-2583.